tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

  You may need to send out test bitcoins to students that did not successfully request them from a faucet previously.

-* If you can prefund multiple testnet addresses by splitting up what the faucet sends you into multiple addresses, you can use these to distribute to students as prefunded private keys if absolutely necessary to keep the class moving (for instance, the transaction doesn't confirm between the beginning of class and after the break).
+* If you can prefund multiple testnet addresses by splitting up what the faucet sends you into multiple addresses, you can distribute these to students as prefunded private keys if absolutely necessary to keep the class moving (for instance, if the transaction doesn't confirm between the beginning of class and after the break).

 * Use an offline version of the [BIP39 Conversion tool](https://github.com/iancoleman/bip39/releases) to derive your BTC testnet address if necessary.